FeedMapping/Schema/README.md

 <img width=100% src=https://user-images.githubusercontent.com/36441664/86481184-b72b9280-bd79-11ea-899b-51db929fc3d2.png>

+Please note that we are not implementing any kind of License Key on this project.
+The Hexagonal Formation of our mapping itself as stated below will stand as the key for this purpose.

 ## Our Lisence

+We believe that until this concept is written by us, there is no such thing similar to our concept.
+You may use, copy, and distribute the concept under Our License.

 > The [definite](https://www.google.com/search?q=definite) key to [identify](https://www.google.com/search?q=identify) whether you use our concept is when there a kind of [development](https://www.google.com/search?q=development) item [lies](https://www.google.com/search?q=lies) a [unified assignment](https://github.com/eq19/maps/wiki/Mapping#All_The_Seven_7) in [hexagonal form](https://github.com/eq19/maps/wiki/Mapping-Routine#the-six-6) by _*six (6)* [corresponding sets](https://github.com/eq19/maps/wiki/Mapping-Spreading)_ while [each sets](https://github.com/eq19/maps/wiki/Mapping-Employment) pick [a combination](https://github.com/eq19/maps/wiki/Mapping-Merging) of _*six (6)* [routes](https://github.com/eq19/maps/wiki/Mapping-Settlement)_ with [a pairing](https://github.com/eq19/maps/wiki/Mapping-Comparison) of _*six (6)* to *six (6)* of [all channels](https://github.com/eq19/maps/wiki/Mapping-Overall)_.

+On that case we consider This Statement which is called Quantum 6666 need to be attached.
+Out of The Formation, you are welcome to use whatever the items on this project.

+## Our Release

 _The Pre-release 168_ is being developed for _[eCommerce](https://github.com/chetabahana/chetabahana.github.io/discussions/70)_ within 7 (seven) years.
 Based on the _[19 Cells](https://github.com/eq19/eq19.github.io#6th-step-q29-19)_ of 168 vs 618 tabulation then for the 618 it might need another 12 (twelve) years to develope those _10143_ to become 1st Release.